minfrin/sequence/README.md

   -i, --ignore  Ignore non executable files.
 See the note below.

   -p, --print  Print the name of executables rather than execute.

+  -s, --syslog [facility.]level  Send stderr to syslog at the given facility
+                                 and level.
+Example: user.info

   -h, --help  Display this help message.